thewca/wca-regulations/wca-regulations-2012.md

 - F1) Standard speed solving procedures is followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
 - F2) The judge places the scrambled puzzle onto the mat in a standing position.
 - F3) At the end of the inspection period, the competitor places the puzzle onto the mat in a standing position.
 He must not change the positions of any pins from their scrambled positions before the beginning of the solve.
 Penalty: disaqualification (DNF).

-## Article G: Magic Solving and Master Magic Solving

-- G1) Standard speed solving procedures is followed, as described in Article A (Speed Solving).
-Additional regulations that supersede the corresponding procedures in Article A are described below.
-  - G1a) The competitor is permitted at most two practise attempts on the competition timer.
-When the judge and competitor mutually agree, the official attempts will start.
-From then on, all attempts will be treated as official attempts.
-- G2) Scrambling:
-  - G2a) The puzzle is not scrambled.
-  - G2b) The puzzle is not covered by the judge.
-- G3) Inspection:
-  - G3a) There is no inspection phase.
-- G4) Starting the solve:
-  - G4a) At the beginning of the solve, the puzzle must lie completely flat on the surface.
-Either of its two sides may face up.

 ## Article H: Multiple Blindfolded Solving